shacharm2/CarND-Extended-Kalman-Filter-Project/README.md

 # Backward-Forward Smoothing Extended Kalman
 Self-Driving Car Engineer Nanodegree Program

-This project utilizes a Backward-smoothing Extended Kalman Filter to estimate the state of a moving object of interest with noisy lidar and radar
+This project utilizes a Backward-smoothing Extended Kalman Filter to estimate the state of a moving object of interest with noisy lidar and radar sensors.

 This project involves the Term 2 Simulator [here](https://github.com/udacity/self-driving-car-sim/releases)